thaddavis/crewai_and_agentops_script/video_script/1/8_adding_environment_variables.md

 And make sure you keep this key private so no one besides you creates charges on your account

-And then here is how we securely add this key to our CrewAi project
+And then here is how we securely add this key to our CrewAI project

 ## Add environment variables